Resume Tips

 Key Takeaways:

-- Begin your resume with the most concise objective description.
+- Start your resume with a clear objective statement.

 - Emphasize transferable skills.